 Good question!
-This is always seen as a bit of a grey area and you can find as many articles saying yes as you will saying no. Because we’re nice, we’ve decoded all the jargon and set it all out for you.
+This is always seen as a bit of a grey area for non-French natives living out here, and you can find as many articles saying yes as you can saying no. Because we’re nice, we’ve decoded all the jargon and set it all out for you.
 If you live in France and have a website, read on…

 The relevant French law is loi n°94-665 of the 4th of August 1994, also known as the Loi Toubon.
 This law states that all written, spoken and audiovisual promotional material in France must be delivered in French.